Tips for Growing Trouble-Free Cherry Tomatoes

 Indeterminate, or vining, cherry tomato varieties need strong supports.
 There are many possible methods.
 I like to prune the vines to two branches and wind them up strings supported by a wooden frame, for neat appearance, good air circulation, and easy access to the fruit.
 Caging requires the least work, however, and often produces an even greater yield.
 Use strong cages made from concrete reinforcing wire and stake them firmly into the ground; you’ll be glad later.
 Those flimsy inverted conical cages sold at garden centers bend and fall over under the weight of mature plants.

-Fighting diseases and cracking
+Tips for fighting tomato diseases and cracking

 If tomato leaf diseases are a problem in your area, choose a variety described as resistant and vigorous.
 Rotate your crops, since many diseases survive for several years in the soil.
 Try not to plant tomatoes where other members of the nightshade family, such as peppers, potatoes, and eggplant, have been grown recently.